MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteDesignTask.md

 ## DESCRIPTION

-Applies a published site design with a large number of site script actions to a specified site collection target.
-This allows a site design to be applied to an existing site collection.
+This command is used to apply a published site design to a specified site collection target.
+It schedules the operation, allowing for the application of larger site scripts (Invoke-SPOSiteDesign is limited to 30 actions and subactions).

 This command is intended to replace Invoke-SPOSiteDesign and is useful when you need to apply a large number of actions or multiple site scripts.